 Bills on the Green Sheet are debated and voted on prior to moving to the floor.
 Most bills advance on a voice vote, but divisions are often called where a show of hands decides the bill’s fate.
 Any member may request an oral roll call on any bill before it goes to the floor.

 The vast majority of bills are placed on the Senate floor calendar in the preceding manner.
 However, “packages” of bills may be voted out at one time.
 There might be a package pull before a cutoff or the end of session, or when the Senate is going to address one topic with several bills.
 Whether the bills move by individual pulls or by package, the list of bills added to the floor calendar is called the

-Occasionally, the Committee will create a consent calendar composed of bills that have unanimous or near-unanimous support (with little or no opposition).
-These bills can come from either the White or Green Sheets and are placed on a separate Consent Calendar for the floor.
-The consent calendar is traditionally pink in color and is commonly referred to as the pink calendar.
+Occasionally, the Committee will create a “consent” calendar of bills with little or no opposition.
+These bills can come from either the white or green sheets and are placed on a separate pink calendar for the floor.